edited: 4nd Nov. 2014

 from One of the Last National Service Man at Dempsey Barricks.)
 There were no more datails with the cheque - I myself can't

 remember this lad - but Thanks again.
-(Do You?)
+(Do You, remember him?)

 There a SPACE here for Your NAME !